SAUMYAGUPTALFMD/Login-Template/README.md

 # Login Template for everyone!

-To start, in the command line type
+To install, in the command line type
 ```
-npm start
+npm install
 ```

 When that is finished type -